 If you’re adding extra ingredients, they should be ready and nearby too.
 Having everything within arm’s reach makes the process smoother.

-First things first, give your hands a good wash.
+First, give your hands a thorough wash.

 Once they’re clean, immerse them in the icy water for a good 15-20 seconds.